DataFire/Integrations/integrations/generated/kubernetes/README.md

   * hostPorts `array`: hostPorts determines which host port ranges are allowed to be exposed.
     * items [io.k8s.api.policy.v1beta1.HostPortRange](#io.k8s.api.policy.v1beta1.hostportrange)
   * privileged `boolean`: privileged determines if a pod can request to be run as privileged.
-  * readOnlyRootFilesystem `boolean`: readOnlyRootFilesystem when set to true will force containers to run with a read only root file system.
+  * readOnlyRootFilesystem `boolean`: ReadOnlyRootFilesystem when set to true will force containers to run with a read only root file system.
 If the container specifically requests to run with a non-read only root file system the PSP should deny the pod.
 If set to false the container may run with a read only root file system if it wishes but it will not be forced to.
-  * requiredDropCapabilities `array`: requiredDropCapabilities are the capabilities that will be dropped from the container.
+  * requiredDropCapabilities `array`: RequiredDropCapabilities are the capabilities that will be dropped from the container.
 These are required to be dropped and cannot be added.
     * items `string`
   * runAsUser **required** [io.k8s.api.policy.v1beta1.RunAsUserStrategyOptions](#io.k8s.api.policy.v1beta1.runasuserstrategyoptions)
   * seLinux **required** [io.k8s.api.policy.v1beta1.SELinuxStrategyOptions](#io.k8s.api.policy.v1beta1.selinuxstrategyoptions)
   * supplementalGroups **required** [io.k8s.api.policy.v1beta1.SupplementalGroupsStrategyOptions](#io.k8s.api.policy.v1beta1.supplementalgroupsstrategyoptions)
   * volumes `array`: volumes is a white list of allowed volume plugins.
-Empty indicates that no volumes may be used.
-To allow all volumes you may use '*'.
+Empty indicates that all plugins may be used.
     * items `string`

 ### io.k8s.api.policy.v1beta1.RunAsUserStrategyOptions
-* io.k8s.api.policy.v1beta1.RunAsUserStrategyOptions `object`: RunAsUserStrategyOptions defines the strategy type and any options used to create the strategy.
+* io.k8s.api.policy.v1beta1.RunAsUserStrategyOptions `object`: Run A sUser Strategy Options defines the strategy type and any options used to create the strategy.
-  * ranges `array`: ranges are the allowed ranges of uids that may be used.
-If you would like to force a single uid then supply a single range with the same start and end.
-Required for MustRunAs.
+  * ranges `array`: Ranges are the allowed ranges of uids that may be used.
     * items [io.k8s.api.policy.v1beta1.IDRange](#io.k8s.api.policy.v1beta1.idrange)
-  * rule **required** `string`: rule is the strategy that will dictate the allowable RunAsUser values that may be set.
+  * rule **required** `string`: Rule is the strategy that will dictate the allowable RunAsUser values that may be set.

 ### io.k8s.api.policy.v1beta1.SELinuxStrategyOptions
-* io.k8s.api.policy.v1beta1.SELinuxStrategyOptions `object`: SELinuxStrategyOptions defines the strategy type and any options used to create the strategy.
+* io.k8s.api.policy.v1beta1.SELinuxStrategyOptions `object`: SELinux  Strategy Options defines the strategy type and any options used to create the strategy.
-  * rule **required** `string`: rule is the strategy that will dictate the allowable labels that may be set.
+  * rule **required** `string`: type is the strategy that will dictate the allowable labels that may be set.
   * seLinuxOptions [io.k8s.api.core.v1.SELinuxOptions](#io.k8s.api.core.v1.selinuxoptions)

 ### io.k8s.api.policy.v1beta1.SupplementalGroupsStrategyOptions
 * io.k8s.api.policy.v1beta1.SupplementalGroupsStrategyOptions `object`: SupplementalGroupsStrategyOptions defines the strategy type and options used to create the strategy.
-  * ranges `array`: ranges are the allowed ranges of supplemental groups.
+  * ranges `array`: Ranges are the allowed ranges of supplemental groups.
 If you would like to force a single supplemental group then supply a single range with the same start and end.
-Required for MustRunAs.
     * items [io.k8s.api.policy.v1beta1.IDRange](#io.k8s.api.policy.v1beta1.idrange)
-  * rule `string`: rule is the strategy that will dictate what supplemental groups is used in the SecurityContext.
+  * rule `string`: Rule is the strategy that will dictate what supplemental groups is used in the SecurityContext.

 ### io.k8s.api.rbac.v1.AggregationRule
 * io.k8s.api.rbac.v1.AggregationRule `object`: AggregationRule describes how to locate ClusterRoles to aggregate into the ClusterRole